Lightning-AI/lit-llama/README.md

 This implementation builds on [nanoGPT](<https://github.com/karpathy/nanoGPT>).

-The open-source code in this repository works with the original LLaMA weights are distributed by Meta under a [research-only license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md#model-details).
+The open-source code in this repository works with the original LLaMA weights that are distributed by Meta under a [research-only license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md#model-details).

 New Apache 2.0 licensed weights are being released as part of the [Open LLaMA project](https://github.com/openlm-research/open_llama).
 Both the original research-only weights by Meta and the Open LLaMA weights can be [loaded in Lit-LLaMA](howto/download_weights.md).